GehDoc/vscode-textile-preview/CONTRIBUTING.md

 If you want to improve translations, please contribute to the [Visual Studio Code Community Localization Project](https://github.com/Microsoft/Localization/wiki/Visual-Studio-Code-Community-Localization-Project) instead.

+_Please note :_ An exception to this rule was made for the default description of the package.

 ## Contributing fixes